-Although the bleeding can sometimes be alarming, only about 10 percent of nosebleeds are serious enough to require medical treatment.
+Although the bleeding can sometimes be alarming, only about

 In this article, we explain what to do when a child's nose starts bleeding and when to see a doctor.
 We also discuss medical treatments, causes, and tips for prevention.